raselinfo/Blog/cl3yews1x00fqemnvhapz5fl3.md

 - Chrome extensions are software programs, build on web technologies (such as HTML, CSS, and JS) that enable the users to customize browser features.

 ## How to start building a chrome extension?
 - As I said we need web technology to build the chrome extension.
-So here we can you HTML, CSS, JS or we can choose a js library like React, Jquery
+So here we can use HTML, CSS, JS or we can choose a js library like React, Jquery
 - We also need a common file named manifest.json where we will write details about our chrome extension.
 - After that, we need to save our chrome extension with a .crx zipped file.
 So that people can download our extension from the chrome web store.